The Importance of Equipment Maintenance

 Underestimating the importance of equipment maintenance is taking a toll on your bottom line.
 The saying “if it isn’t broke, don’t fix it” is too often the way some view construction equipment maintenance.
 Why would you pay for service on your equipment if there’s nothing wrong with it?
 Believe it or not, there are several reasons.

 Construction equipment is an investment — one that requires time and money to keep in optimal shape.
+The importance of preventative maintenance directly connects to efficient and safe operation around the worksite.

 Types of Maintenance